-Equality Protected Characteristic Specific Characteristics Date Outcome of Consultation/Involvement (continue on a separate sheet if necessary - tick to indicate this has been done □
+Equality Protected Characteristic Specific Characteristics Date Outcome of Consultation/Involvement (continue on a separate sheet if necessary - tick to indicate this has been done □)

-Age Older People (65+) N/A

-Younger People (16-64) N/A
+Age Older people (65+) April 2023 Positive feedback to the proposals in the Strategy in Parent Forum survey.

+Younger people (16-64) April 2023 Positive feedback to the proposals in the Strategy in Parent Forum survey.

-Children (0-16) N/A
+Children (0-16)

-Looked After Children (Corporate Parenting) N/A
+Looked-After Children (Corporate Parenting)

-Disability Physical Disability N/A
+Disability Physical disability

-Sensory Impairment N/A
+Sensory impairment

-Mental Health N/A
+Mental health

+Equality Protected Characteristic Specific Characteristics Date Outcome of Consultation/Involvement (continue on a separate sheet if necessary - tick to indicate this has been done □)

-Learning Disability N/A
+Learning disability

-Gender Reassignment Male transitioning to female N/A
+Gender Reassignment Male transitioning to female

-Female transitioning to male N/A
+Female transitioning to male

-Marriage/Civil Partnership Women N/A
+Marriage/Civil Partnership Women

-· Men N/A
+Men

-Same Sex Couple (Male) N/A

-Same Sex Couple (Female) N/A

-Pregnancy / Maternity/Paternity Women N/A
+Same sex couple (male)

+Same sex couple (female)

+Pregnancy/Maternity/Paternity Women

-Matering, ratering Men (Paternity) N/A
+Men (Paternity)

-Race A list of categories used in the census is here N/A
+Race A list of categories used in the census is here

-Religion / Belief A list of categories used in the census is here N/A
+Religion/Belief A list of categories used in the census is here

-Sex Female N/A
+Sex Female

-Male N/A
+Male

-Other Gender Identity N/A
+Other gender identity

-Sexual Orientation Lesbian N/A
+Sexual Orientation Lesbian

-Gay N/A

-Bisexual N/A

-Socio- economic(fairness) Options detailed in Appendix 2 No consultation
+Equality Protected Characteristic Specific Characteristics Date Outcome of Consultation/Involvement (continue on a separate sheet if necessary - tick to indicate this has been done □) Gay Bisexual Socio-economic (fairness) Options detailed in Appendix 2

-Section 4: Detail the Positive and/or Negative Impacts or Tick to Indicate No Impact Identified
+Section 4: Detail the positive and/or negative impacts or tick to indicate no impact identified

-Key Questions to Address
+Key questions to address